 Five Principles of Planned Giving

-Giving funds to the parish in a manner consistent with the principles of stewardship is a much more thoughtful process than reaching into your pocket for something to put in the donation box after mass is over (thank you, COVID19).
-Follow these principles as you decide how to tithe to the parish.
+Giving funds to the parish in a manner consistent with the principles of stewardship is a much more thoughtful process than reaching into your pocket.
+Follow these principles as you decide how to tithe to the parish, then click the button below to make a pledge.
 Make sure that your gift is:

 Planned: You have spent time in thought and prayer when deciding what to give, rather than merely giving what we happen to have left at the end of the week.